fizzmizer/sitePerso/content/home/diversPub.md

 # Order that this section appears on the page.
 weight: 130

-title: Journal Articles
+title: Other Publications
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: diversPub
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by